-WASHINGTON, D.C. — Senate Democrats blocked a roughly $500 billion GOP coronavirus relief bill Sept.10, leaving little hope for a bipartisan solution prior to the November election.
-But Silicon Valley legislators said the Democrats had no other choice.
+WASHINGTON, D.C. — Senate Democrats on Thursday blocked a roughly $500 billion GOP coronavirus relief bill, leaving little hope for a bipartisan solution prior to the November election.
+But Silicon Valley legislators said Democrats had no other choice.

 Rep. Zoe Lofgren, D-San Jose, told San José Spotlight the bill was entirely inadequate.